 Record Management Life Cycle

-The Janco Records Management Policy Templeate deals with all aspects of tthe records management lifecycle:
+The Janco Record Classification and Management Policy Templeate deals with all aspects of tthe records management lifecycle:

 Manage data growth.
 Archive inactive data simply and safely, reducing the burden on yourcritical business systems and ensuring your IT organization's ability to meet service level agreements.
 At the same time, reduce your company's overall storage footprint.
 As a result, your company can more readily contain the costs of hardware, databases, and packaged applications, as well as administration and maintenance.